RocketCommunicationsInc/astro-www/src/pages/components/pop-up.md

 ::storybook-demo

-Typically invoked upon clicking an identifiable interactable element, a Pop Up contains a curated set of common actions, display controls, or rich data/imagery associated with the interactable element.
+Typically invoked upon clicking an identifiable interactive element, a Pop Up contains a curated set of common actions, display controls, rich data, or imagery associated with the interactive element.

 ## Appearance and Behavior